|

 Penny Walster presents 2010 Mare Champion, Bathleyhills Seaspray to the Judges Photo by kind permission of Julia Shearwood Photography |

-Firstly, the ponies will be shown individually, 'on the triangle', so that they can be assessed for conformation and movement.
+Firstly, all the ponies will be shown individually, 'on the triangle', so that they can be assessed for conformation and movement.
 Enter the arena at walk and go over to the judges.
 Stand your pony up in front of them – there may well be two parallel poles to indicate the spot.
 It is generally advised to stand in front of your pony so that the judges get a clear view and it is best if the pony stands with the front leg nearest to the judge slightly forward and the back leg nearest to the judge slightly back.
 When the judges move to look at the other side of your pony then push him/her back a step so that he/she stands nicely again.

 Once the judges have done the visual assessment, they will then direct you how to proceed.
-This can be to walk directly away from them, then to turn and come straight back or it may be to walk around the triangle of poles (generally on the right rein so the handler is not between the judges and the pony).
-Sometimes the judges will ask for both to be done! |
+This can be to walk directly away from them, then to turn and come straight back or it may be to walk around a marked out "triangle" (generally on the right rein so the handler is not between the judges and the pony).
+Sometimes the judges will ask for both to be done. |

 |